 CV in Georgia Tech format

-Summary of all CIOS teaching evaluations
+Summary of all CIOS teaching evaluations (can be requested from SoP’s Academic Office

 4.2.
 DOTE Report.
 The DOTE (Director of Teaching Effectiveness) prepares a report on the candidate’s teaching record.
 This report is based on information that the DOTE has collected since the candidate joined the SoP.
 The DOTE report typically discusses items such as the following, but any issues relevant to the candidate’s teaching may be included.